prebid/prebid.github.io/dev-docs/bidders/mediafuse.md

 #### App Object

-MediaFuse supports using prebid within a mobile app's webview.
+MediaFuse supports using Prebid within a mobile app's webview.
 If you are interested in using an SDK, please see [Prebid Mobile]({{site.baseurl}}/prebid-mobile/prebid-mobile.html) instead.

 {: .table .table-bordered .table-striped }
 | Name              | Description                                                                                                                     | Example                                                                  | Type             |